About Me

 2011-2012 Show Me Nominees

 Nubs: the True Story of a Mutt, Marine, & a Miracle, Dennis, Major Brian; Larson, Kirby; and Nethery, Mary.
+Desert Rose and her Highfalutin Hog, Jackson, Alison.

 Finding Lincoln, Malaspina, Ann.